Our spring and summer was full of activities and advocacy. Thank you to everyone who was a part of it!

 Thank you for inviting us to be a part of it, Neil and Xavier!

 This spring, our members led another successful health care access workshop at the Centre for Addictions and Mental Health.
 Thank you to Yona Lunsky for arranging them and for all who participated.

 Over the summer, we have been planning for fall workshops at CAMH, University of Toronto and McMaster University.
 In these workshops, we will be talking about how medical practitioners can provide accessible care for patients who use AAC and autistic patients generally.
 Join us on social media to learn more about these workshops!

 Counter-protesting Autism Speaks

 In June, some of our members bravely stood and leafleted at the counter-protest to Autism Speaks.
-Autism Speaks supports research into eugenics and “preventing” people like us from being born.
-In fact, Autism Speaks Canada also gives more than $500,000 per year to MSSNG, the world’s largest Whole Genome Autism Study, attempting to identify autism-linked genes which, if found, would be part of prenatal testing, abortion and eugenics.
-In addition, it does not effectively support autistics living today: few of their donor dollars go to services and in fact 51 percent of their Canadian budget is consumed by overhead costs, well beyond the reasonable range according to charity watchdogs.
+Autism Speaks supports research into eugenics and trying to prevent people like us from being born.
+Autism Speaks Canada gives more than $500,000 per year to MSSNG, the world’s largest Whole Genome Autism Study, attempting to identify autism-linked genes which, if found, would be part of prenatal testing, abortion and eugenics.
+In addition, Autism Speaks does not effectively support autistics living today.
+Few of their donor dollars go to services; in fact, 51 percent of their Canadian budget is consumed by overhead costs, well beyond the reasonable range according to charity watchdogs.